denham-ed/sleuth/README.md

 Warnings were displayed to highlight missing headings in sections; I will consider this carefully for future projects.

+**JavaScript**
+- All JS scripts passed through [ESLint](https://eslint.org/play/) with no significant problems.
+- The variable 'detectives' is flagged as undefined as the array is stored in a separate file but this is managed satisfactorily, without errors, in the program.

 ### User Testing

 ### Fixed Bugs